 Download a Heuristics “Cheat Sheet”

-Download a completely free and useful “cheat sheet” showing all 12 Math heuristics (courtesy of Seriously Addictive Mathematics) that you and your child can use to gain a better understanding of each of them.
+You can find out more about Math heuristics (courtesy of Seriously Addictive Mathematics) for you and your child can use to gain a better understanding of each of them.

 3. Use the 4-Step Problem Solving Process

 Knowing the 12 strategies or heuristics is just the start.
 It is equally, if not more, important that students know how to interpret word problems and then choose which heuristic to apply.

 To do so, students can adopt the 4-step problem solving process:

 • Understand the problem

 The first step in the problem-solving process is to understand the question.

 A word problem can consist of multiple sentences, each containing snippets of information.
 For some students, the fragmented presentation of information can come across as intimidating.
 The best way to tackle the problem to break it down sentence by sentence.

 Start by reading it once through.
 Then, read it again and pause after each sentence to understand the meaning and take it in.
 Jot down notes or underline the critical pieces of information presented in each sentence.
 Also, pay close attention to what the question is asking for as the answer.

 Doing these steps allow the student to focus on what is important.